coreshop/CoreShop/docs/docs/03_Bundles/Theme_Bundle.md

-#  Theme Bundle
+# Theme Bundle in CoreShop

-CoreShop Theme Bundle provides you with a flexible and extensible way of having multiple themes in a Pimcore installation.
+The CoreShop Theme Bundle offers a flexible and extensible approach to managing multiple themes within a Pimcore installation.

-## Installation
+## Installation Process

+To install the Theme Bundle, use Composer:

 ```bash
 $ composer require coreshop/theme-bundle:^4.0
 ```

-### Adding required bundles to kernel
+### Integrating with the Kernel

-You need to enable the bundle inside the kernel.
+Enable the bundle in the kernel by updating the `AppKernel.php` file:

 ```php
 <?php